Boundary Treaty of 1874 between Chile and Bolivia

-The Boundary Treaty of 1874 between Chile and Bolivia, also called the Treaty of Sucre, was signed in Sucre on August 6, 1874 by the Bolivian Minister of Foreign Affairs Mariano Baptista and the Chilean plenipotentiary minister Carlos Walker Martínez.
-It superseded the Boundary Treaty of 1866 between Chile and Bolivia and it kept the border between both countries at the 24° South parallel from the Pacific Ocean to the eastern border of Chile.
+The Boundary Treaty of 1874 between Chile and Bolivia, also called the Treaty of Sucre, was signed in Sucre on August 6, 1874, by the Bolivian Minister of Foreign Affairs Mariano Baptista and the Chilean plenipotentiary minister Carlos Walker Martínez.
+It superseded the Boundary Treaty of 1866 between Chile and Bolivia, establishing the border between both countries at the 24° South parallel from the Pacific Ocean to the eastern border of Chile.

-The Treaty abolished the zone of bipartite tax collection on the export dues on minerals found between parallel 23°S and 25°S, and Bolivia promised explicitly in article 4 of the Treaty not to augment the existing taxes for twenty-five years on Chilean capital and industry.
+Given the economic importance of the area, which was rich in mineral resources, the treaty did not only establish national boundaries, but also regulated the taxation of mining operations.
+It abolished the zone of bipartite tax collection on the export of minerals found between parallel 23°S and 25°S. Crucially for the future of both nations, to ensure long lasting stability, Article 4 explicitly forbade Bolivia from increasing the existing taxes on Chilean people, capital or industries for a period of twenty-five years.

-To realize its Saltpeter Monopoly, Peru tried fruitless to prevent the signing of the treaty.
+To safeguard its Saltpeter Monopoly, Peru tried to prevent the signing of the treaty, unsuccessfully.

-In February 1878, Bolivia imposed a new tax upon saltpeter and one year later began the War of the Pacific.